-Among regions with a pronounced change in the density of the crust, such as the plate boundary between Adria and the Southern Alps, there is coincidence with large earthquakes (Fig. 8b).
-Whilst not every large earthquake corresponds to a contrast in the average density of the crust, they all correspond to the location of density domain boundaries within the upper crust as defined in the generated model.
+All seismic events and surface strain distribution displayed in Fig. 8b correspond to changes in density of the crust in the model.
+Regions with a pronounced change in the density of the crust such as at the edges of the Brianconnais terrain and low density block in the north of the Adriatic Indenter are coincident with seismic events.
+Whilst not every seismic event corresponds to a contrast in the average density of the crust, they all correspond to the location of density domain boundaries within the upper crust as defined in the generated model.
 Horizontal surface strain distribution also corresponds to the location of density domain boundaries within the upper crust as defined in the model, with the direction of maximum horizontal strain predominantly perpendicular to the domain boundaries.

-265 5 Discussion
+5 Discussion